ollie5549/ACCOUNTANTS-VISION-INTERACTIVE-ALBUM/README.md

 Welcome to Accountant's Vision, the first published draft of this interactive audio-visual experience!

 # About the Project
-This project combines Tone.js for complex audio processing with p5.js for engaging visuals, creating a unique interactive album.
+This project combines Tone.js for audio processing with p5.js for visuals, creating an interactive album.
 All the audio featured in this project was composed by Oliver Farrow.

 # Explore the Project
 You can experience Accountant's Vision directly via the website link below: